Multi-Directional Subspace Editing in Style-Space: Experiments

 \subsection{Comparison with Previous Methods}

-We compared our model with three previous image editing methods including InterFaceGAN~\cite{shen2020interfacegan}, StyleFlow~\cite{abdal2021styleflow} and SeFa~\cite{shen2021closed}.
-We evaluated the editing and disentanglement qualities of these models for a common set of attributes supported by all of them.
-To ensure fair comparison we chose age, gender, smile, pose and glasses.
-Additionally, since our method discovers a subspace rather than a single direction, we trained a linear SVM inside each subspace and used the normal to the hyperplane as the direction for editing.
+We compared our model with three previous image editing methods: InterFaceGAN\cite{shen2020interfacegan}, StyleFlow\cite{abdal2021styleflow}, and SeFa\cite{shen2021closed}.
+We evaluated the editing and disentanglement qualities of these models for a common set of attributes supported by all of them, such as age, gender, smile, pose, and glasses.
+Additionally, since our method discovers a subspace rather than a single direction, to ensure a fair comparison, we trained a linear SVM inside each subspace.
+We then used the normal to the hyperplane as the direction for editing.
+This model is used in \cref{sec:qualitative} and \cref{sec:quantitative}.